sandwich-coder/dimension-estimation/README.md

 This is a high-dimensional extension of the previous work 'CubeDimAE'.
 The problem of the intrinsic dimension of high-dimensional datasets, MNIST for example, all being measured as zeros, has been mitigated by aligning the axes with the principal components to stabilize the connections.
 Whether the new results are correct is to be verified, and it seems to require building more advanced models.

 There were some revisions to the method.
 First, the iterative scanning has been eliminated as it seemed redundant.
 It became a parameter 'divisions' instead, with the default 10.
-Second, the weighted averaging of adjacencies has been replaced by simple mean, on the basis that the sparsity of high-dimensional datasets make the density meaningless.
+Second, the weighted averaging of adjacencies has been replaced by simple mean, on the basis that the sparsity of high-dimensional datasets makes the density meaningless.

-In terms of optimization, there is much room for improvement.
+There is much room for improvement.
 It involves a computation of two symmetric arrays, which by definition half the computation is useless.
 Devising a way of computing only the half without being affected by instantiation and indexing overhead.